squid-cache/squid-cache.github.io/SquidFaq/InterceptionProxy.rst

 router#
 }}}
 ==== Joe Cooper's Patch ====
-Joe Cooper has a patch for Linux 2.2.18 kernel on his  [http://www.swelltech.com/pengies/joe/patches/ Squid page].
+Joe Cooper has a patch for Linux 2.2.18 kernel on his  [[http://www.swelltech.com/pengies/joe/patches/|Squid page]].

 === Further information about configuring Interception Caching with Squid === ReubenFarrelly has written a fairly comprehensive but somewhat incomplete guide to configuring WCCP with cisco routers on his website.
-You can find it at [http://www.reub.net/node/3 www.reub.net].
+You can find it at [[http://www.reub.net/node/3|www.reub.net]].

 DuaneWessels has written an O'Reilly book about Web Caching which is an invaluable reference guide for Squid (and in fact non-Squid) cache administrators.
 A sample chapter on "Interception Proxying and Caching" from his book is up online, at http://www.oreilly.com/catalog/webcaching/chapter/ch05.html.